 There are several other excursions on offer here as well apart from the trek.
-For another view of the gorilla forest head out to trek a troup of golden monkeys in the lower reaches of the forest.
+For another view of the forest head out to trek a troupe of golden monkeys in the lower reaches of the forest.
 The golden monkey is a sub species of the blue monkey and is named for its vibrant colouring.
 Alternatively a tour to an indigenous group of Batwa or Pygmy can also be organised in Kisoro, this group of local peoples sadly having being relocated away from their traditional life in the forest.
 Alternatively a Pygmy dance troupe are invited to our camp to entertain with some traditional drumming.

-Distance: 0 Est. Drive Time: 0
+Distance: 0 kms Est. Drive Time: 0 hours Meals: X1 Breakfast, X1 Dinner

 Optional excursions: Mountain gorilla trek Bwindi Impenetrable Forest (Uganda).
 Golden monkeys trek or orphanage visit.
 Batwa (Pygmy) village visit or coffee tour.
-Lake Mutande.
+Lake Mutande